Water Quality

 Stormwater wetlands

-MyRWA is currently working with municipalities on stormwater wetland projects in Everett, Stoneham, Winchester and and Woburn.
-These open space improvements will help filter pollutants out of rain and snowmelt, provide flood storage during large rainstorms, enhance paths and trails, and expand wildlife habitat.
+MyRWA is working with municipalities on stormwater wetland projects in Everett, Stoneham, Winchester, and Woburn.
+These open space improvements will help filter pollutants from rain and snowmelt, provide flood storage during large rainstorms, enhance paths and trails, and expand wildlife habitat.

 What Can You Do?